brett-taylor/RuntimeUnityEditor/README.md

-# Runtime Unity Editor / Debugging Tools
+# Runtime Unity Editor For Subnautica + QMods

+### Subnautica + QMods Fork
+This fork is to work with Subnautica and in particular the QMods framework.
+This will be maintained to stay working with the latest Subnautica / QMods updates.
+It will not be updated to be in parity with ManlyMarco/RuntimeUnityEditor.

+### Description
 In-game inspector, editor and interactive console for applications made with Unity3D game engine.
 It's designed for debugging and modding Unity games, but can also be used as an universal trainer.

 ### Features